 An ILB ASE is slightly different than the non-ILB ASE.
 As already noted you need to manage your own DNS and you also have to provide your own certificate for HTTPS connections.

-After you create your ASE you will notice that the subdomain shows the subdomain you specified and there is a new item in the Setting menu called ILB Certificate.
+After you create your ASE, you will notice that the subdomain shows the subdomain you specified and there is a new item in the Setting menu called ILB Certificate.
 The ASE is created with a self-signed certificate which makes it easier to test HTTPS.
-The portal will tell you that you need to provide your own certificate for HTTPS but this is to drive you to have a certificate that goes with your subdomain.
+The portal tells you that you need to provide your own certificate for HTTPS, but this is to encourage you to have a certificate that goes with your subdomain.

-If you are simply trying things out and don't know how to create a certificate, you can use the IIS MMC console application to create a self signed certificate.
-Once it is created you can export it as a .pfx file and then upload it in the ILB Certificate UI.
-When you access a site secured with a self-signed certificate, your browser will give you a warning that the site you are accessing is not secure due to the inability to validate the certificate.
-If you want to avoid that warning you need a properly signed certificate that matches your subdomain and has a chain of trust that is recognized by your browser.
+If you are simply trying things out and don't know how to create a certificate, you can use the IIS MMC console application to create a self-signed certificate.
+Once it is created, you can export it as a .pfx file and then upload it in the ILB Certificate UI.
+When you access a site secured with a self-signed certificate, your browser gives you a warning that the site you are accessing is not secure due to the inability to validate the certificate.
+If you want to avoid that warning, you'll need a properly signed certificate that matches your subdomain and has a chain of trust that is recognized by your browser.

 If you want to try the flow with your own certificates and test both HTTP and HTTPS access to your ASE:

 - Set ILB certificate by selecting certificate pfx file and provide password.
-This step takes a little while to process and the message that a scaling operation is in progress will be shown.
+This step takes a little while to process and the message that a scaling operation is in progress appears.

 - Set DNS for your subdomain.
 You can use a wildcard with your subdomain in your DNS or if you want to do some simple tests, edit the hosts file on your VM to set web app name to VIP IP address.
-If your ASE had the subdomain name .ilbase.com and you made the web app mytestapp so that it would be addressed at mytestapp.ilbase.com then set that in your hosts file.
-(On Windows the hosts file is at C:\Windows\System32\drivers\etc\ )
+If your ASE had the subdomain name .ilbase.com and you made the web app mytestapp so that it would be addressed at mytestapp.ilbase.com, set that in your hosts file.
+(On Windows, the hosts file is at C:\Windows\System32\drivers\etc)

-- Use a browser on that VM and go to http://mytestapp.ilbase.com (or whatever your web app name is with your subdomain)
+- Use a browser on that VM and go to https://mytestapp.ilbase.com (or whatever your web app name is with your subdomain).

-- Use a browser on that VM and go to https://mytestapp.ilbase.com You will have to accept the lack of security if using a self-signed certificate.
+- Use a browser on that VM and go to https://mytestapp.ilbase.com.
+You must accept the lack of security if using a self-signed certificate.